 Out of the ordinary…

-I`m very happy to share my impressions of yet another interesting rum…but this one is a bit different from the rest…
+I`m very happy to share my impressions of yet another rum…but this one is a bit different…

 Lost Spirits Navy Style Rum is a 68% cask strength high ester rum, distilled in Bryan`s copper pot still and made from fermented grade A baking molasses and evaporate sugar cane juice, and what they call wild bacteria banana dunder, aged in oloroso sherry seasoned virgin american oak – here is their description: